fluxninja/aperture/docs/content/reference/configuration/spec.md

 - Once this value is reached, the scheduler enters the pass-through mode, allowing requests to bypass the scheduler and be sent directly to the service.
 - The pass-through mode gets disabled if the system enters the overload state again.
 Deprecated: v3.0.0.
-Use _gradient_controller_ inside the _AIMD Throttling Strategy_ instead.
+Use "gradient*controller" inside the \_AIMD Throttling Strategy* instead.

 </dd>
 </dl>